Donald Trump: The Desperate President

 The “hugest” reality show ever

-Trump’s outlandish behavior during his campaign for the Republican nomination would have destroyed any previous presidential candidate.
+Proof point one: Trump’s behavior during his campaign for the Republican nomination was so outlandish that it would have destroyed any previous presidential candidate.

-To that end, Trump’s behavior became more bizarre by the day.
+To that end, Trump’s behavior from back then became more bizarre by the day.
 He prepared his fans for defeat by charging that he would likely be cheated out of his deserved victory.

 There really wasn’t any downside in any of this politicking for Trump.
 Even by losing the election, Trump knew he would score a big win for the Trump brand.